Admios/task-board/README.md

 - `npm run db:migrate-test` runs database migrations, but with the test keyspace (for e2e testing)
 - `npm run db:seed` seeds the database with demo data, but only if there are users already in the database.
 It takes five random users and generates them some random tasks.
 - `npm run db:clear` empties the database tables.

+## Cypress Scripts

+- `npm run test:e2e` runs the end-to-end tests with Cypress.
+The application must already be running in order for the tests to work.
+  - This is actually a wrapper for `npm run cy:run` with correct environment variables.
+- `npm run cy:open` Opens the Cypress interface
+- `npm run cy:run` Runs the Cypress tests.

 ## Stack